PLEEROCK/type-validator/README.md

 There is also a special flag `always: true` in validation options that you can use.
 This flag says that this validation must be applied always no matter which group is used.

-## Validation validateIf
+## Validation option validateIf

-If you want to validate that condition by object, you can use validation validateIf.
+If you want an individual validaton decorator to apply conditionally, you can you can use the option `validateIf` available to all validators.
+This allows more granular control than the `@ValidateIf` decorator which toggles all validators on the property, but keep in mind that with great power comes great responsibility: Take care not to create unnecessarily complex validation logic.

 ```typescript
 class MyClass {